niket-patel/azure-terraform-modules/README.md

 ├── outputs.tf

 Name your provider :- terraform-<PROVIDER>-<NAME>
+#create SP in azure as contributor to create terraform resourceGroupName
+az ad sp create-for-rbac -n "terraform" --role="Contributor" --scopes ="/subscriptions/{subscription-id}"

 # terraform init
-azure provider is required at the time of init. provider "azurerm"{
+azure provider is required at the time of init project, values will be given from response of az ad sp. provider "azurerm"{
     subscription_id=""
     client_id=""